Non-Emergency Transportation (NET) services

 What is Non-Emergency Transportation (NET)?

-- As a Medicaid beneficiary, you may be eligible to get a ride to and from your primary care provider (PCP) appointments or other covered medical services.
+- As a Medicaid client, you may be eligible to get a ride to and from your primary care provider (PCP) appointments or other covered medical services.

 - You do not have to pay anything.

 - You can go to a specialist outside your local area if you have a referral from your PCP.

 - NET will only take you to and from Medicaid-covered services.